How to Restore a Caravan in 10 Steps

 Reading time: 4 minutes

-In this article we are going to talk about restoring a caravan, but also about refurbishing a caravan.
-That is to say, to fix the flaws and to improve it, to make it more modern and more beautiful.
+In this article, we’re going to talk about restoring a caravan, but also about renovating a caravan.
+In other words, fixing the damage and improving it, making it more modern and more attractive.

-Please don’t be scared at first sight.
-Any second hand caravan can have surprises and look like a complete disaster.
-But if you have a good condition, aluminum chassis, the rest can be fixed.
-Here begins our DIY (Do it Yourself) tutorial on how to turn an “authentic vintage style” caravan into a home with time, patience and a good decoration.
+Please, don’t be scared at first sight.
+Any second-hand caravan can have surprises and seem like a complete disaster.
+But if you have a chassis in good condition, made of aluminum, the rest can be fixed.
+Here begins our DIY (Do it Yourself) tutorial on how to convert a “genuine vintage style” caravan into a home with time, patience, and good decoration.

-Let’s start by making a checklist of common damages when restoring a second (or fourth) hand caravan:
+Let’s start by making a checklist of common defects when restoring a second-hand (or fourth-hand) caravan:

 • Bathroom with rotten floor or walls

-• Holes made from the outside to screw or pass cables through
+• Holes made from the outside for screwing or passing cables

-• Gas installation in bad condition, with burnt walls, without revision…
+• Gas installation in poor condition, with burnt walls, without inspection…

 • Old electrical installation